• Skip to primary navigation

 Is cooking bacon in the air fryer healthier?

 No, there is nothing different about cooking bacon in the air fryer than in the oven or in a skillet (if you drain your bacon on paper towels).
 The air fryer is essentially a mini convection oven.
-What would make bacon “healthier” as in less calories, is to make it as crispy as possible which would render as much fat from the bacon as possible.
-If you cook your bacon to where it is not very crispy, it will have more fat, which means more calories.
+What would make bacon "healthier" as in less calories and fat, is to make it as crispy as possible which would render as much fat from the bacon as possible.
+If you cook your air-fried bacon to where it is not very crispy, it will have more fat, which means more calories.

-• Keto Egg Drop Soup
+• Keto Egg Salad with Bacon

 • Air fryer crispy Brussels sprouts